ryan-carpenter/Encode-Sans/README.md

 ![](sample.png)

-Forked from Pablo Impallari's original repo, in order to upgrade the family to a variable font, as well as to add in some small refinements.The description from the original is:
+This project is forked from Pablo Impallari's original repo in order to upgrade the family to a variable font and make some small refinements.The description from the original is:

 > The Encode Sans family is a versatile workhorse.
 Featuring a huge range of weights and > widths, it's ready for all kind of typographic challenges.
 It also includes Tabular and > Old Style figres, as well as full set of Small Caps and other Open Type features.
 >